 URL=<URL> Set url for the website.
 Default http://<COMPUTER NAME>/pdb2pqr/

 APBS=<APBS_BINARY> Location of APBS binary.

 MAX_ATOMS=<MAX_ATOMS> Sets the maximum number of atoms in a protein for non-Opal job submission.
 Only affects web tools.
 Default is 10000

 BUILD_PDB2PKA=False Disable pkb2pka compilation.
 Needed if no C++ compiler is installed or NumPy is not installed. pdb2pka is required for ligand support.

 All the necessary files for web server installation are available with the PDB2PQR software; however, we would appreciate if users contact us before installing a publicly-accessible version of the web server so we can ensure that you are informed of PBD2PQR updates, etc.

 Note: these instructions are intended for systems administrators with the ability to change the behavior of their web server software and/or install software in privileged locations.
-To set up a server, simply run
+To set up a server edit the build_config.py file and set URL and PREFIX to appropriate values then run